syncfusion-content/maui-docs/MAUI/Scheduler/appointments.md

 The Recurrence exception appointments and recurrence exception dates can be added to [SchedulerAppointment](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAppointment.html) or removed by using its [RecurrenceExceptionDates](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerRegionBase.html#Syncfusion_Maui_Scheduler_SchedulerRegionBase_RecurrenceExceptionDates) property.

-#### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment
+#### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern for scheduler appointment

 An occurrence of the recurrence pattern appointment which is an exception can be deleted by using the [RecurrenceExceptionDates](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerRegionBase.html#Syncfusion_Maui_Scheduler_SchedulerRegionBase_RecurrenceExceptionDates) property of [SchedulerAppointment](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAppointment.html).
 The deleted occurrence date will be considered as recurrence exception date.